Alfred Downing Fripp (surgeon): Boer War

-When, in late-1899, it was obvious that the Boer War was not going to be "over by Christmas", the yeomanry of the shires were asked to enlist in order to augment the regular Army - who were being killed more by an enteric epidemic than by Boer snipers.
+When, in late-1899, it was obvious that the Boer War was not going to be "over by Christmas", the yeomanry of the shires were asked to enlist in order to augment the regular army – who were being killed more by an enteric epidemic than by Boer snipers.
 Georgiana Curzon decided to raise money to set up Imperial Yeomanry Hospitals, the first and biggest being at Deelfontein.
-Knowing Fripp socially - at places like Warwick Castle, where he was often a guest of Daisy Greville, Countess of Warwick and her husband - she and her committee (mainly composed of Society ladies) selected Fripp to turn an empty bit of the Karoo, chosen by Frederick Roberts, 1st Earl Roberts, into an Army hospital for 500 yeomanry patients.
-With generous funding from the committee and the acquiescence of the military commander, Arthur Sloggett, Fripp transformed the idea of how to run a base hospital: despite being scoffed for doing it, he took over five times as many nurses as the Royal Army Medical Corps (RAMC) provided for a similar number of patients; he took more orderlies and assistants (including his wife who, leaving their son with her mother, travelled with him - and was later rewarded with a Royal Red Cross medal for keeping the men supplied with cigarettes and other such 'comforts'); and he took a physician, Dr. Washbourn, a dental expert, Newland-Pedley - both from Guy's - and an X-ray specialist, Hall-Edwards from Birmingham: three such specialists had never been taken to war before.
+Knowing Fripp socially – at places like Warwick Castle, where he was often a guest of Daisy Greville, Countess of Warwick and her husband – she and her committee (mainly composed of society ladies) selected Fripp to turn an empty bit of the Karoo, chosen by Frederick Roberts, 1st Earl Roberts, into an army hospital for 500 yeomanry patients.

+With generous funding from the committee and the acquiescence of the military commander, Arthur Sloggett, Fripp transformed the idea of how to run a base hospital: despite being scoffed for doing it, he took over five times as many nurses as the Royal Army Medical Corps (RAMC) provided for a similar number of patients; he took more orderlies and assistants (including his wife who, leaving their son with her mother, travelled with him – and was later rewarded with a Royal Red Cross medal for keeping the men supplied with cigarettes and other such 'comforts'); and he took a physician, Washbourn, a dental expert, Newland-Pedley – both from Guy's – and an X-ray specialist, Hall-Edwards from Birmingham: three such specialists had never been taken to war before.
 He even took a masseuse who, he claimed, was more useful than he and his three experts put together.
-Having said all this, in his answers to questions put to him by members of the Royal Enquiry into the War in South Africa, he claimed that the modern steam sterilising unit he had had shipped from England saved more lives than medical expertise - and was more necessary than the most up-to-date medical implements.
-The success of this hospital was such a contrast to the RAMC. hospitals - where men were dying in squalor - that when the MP, William Burdett-Coutts, reported the facts to Parliament and The Times, there was public outrage.
+Having said all this, in his answers to questions put to him by members of the Royal Enquiry into the War in South Africa, he claimed that the modern steam sterilising unit he had had shipped from England saved more lives than medical expertise – and was more necessary than the most up-to-date medical implements.

+The success of this hospital was such a contrast to the RAMC. hospitals – where men were dying in squalor – that when the MP, William Burdett-Coutts, reported the facts to Parliament and The Times, there was public outrage.
 However, Fripp had already returned with ideas of his own for the reform of the Army Medical Service.
-He sought out Arthur Balfour, who sent Fripp to speak to the newly appointed Secretary of State for War, St John Brodrick, 1st Earl of Midleton, and between them they chose a Committee, headed by Brodrick, to work out the details of Reform along Fripp's lines.
+He sought out Arthur Balfour, who sent Fripp to speak to the newly appointed secretary of state for war, St John Brodrick, 1st Earl of Midleton, and between them they chose a committee, headed by Brodrick, to work out the details of reform along Fripp's lines.
 One of their choices was Alfred Keogh whom Brodrick appointed as Chairman of the working Committee; others were Cooper Perry of Guy's and Sir Frederick Treves.
-King Edward made sure his Government put the committee's recommendations into practice before the end of his reign, but knighted Fripp for his part in instigating the reforms much earlier - on 18 July 1903; at 37, the youngest doctor to receive this title.
-At the outbreak of the Great War, Sloggett was in charge of the R.A.M.C. but, when the task immediately proved to be too much for one man, Keogh was brought out of retirement to share the duties.
-Fripp's practical solutions to problems at Deelfontein and his detailed plans for the R.A.M.C.'s reform were put into practice by the two Army Medical Officers who knew most about them.
+King Edward made sure his Government put the committee's recommendations into practice before the end of his reign, but knighted Fripp for his part in instigating the reforms much earlier – on 18 July 1903; at 37, the youngest doctor to receive this title.

+At the outbreak of the Great War, Sloggett was in charge of the RAMC but, when the task immediately proved to be too much for one man, Keogh was brought out of retirement to share the duties.
+Fripp's practical solutions to problems at Deelfontein and his detailed plans for the RAMC's reform were put into practice by the two army medical officers who knew most about them.
 Years later, Brodrick wrote, "(I was) chief guest to a dinner given to celebrate the splendid service of the corps in the Great War.
 I felt that their most deserving guests would have been King Edward and Sir Alfred Fripp.".
-At the time, Fripp's part in the success of the I.Y.H was deliberately left out of Lady Howe's 3-Volume Report because he had infuriated the Lady by suggesting to the Commission of Enquiry that some of the statistics in her 1st Volume were 'cooked'.
+At the time, Fripp's part in the success of the IYH was deliberately left out of Lady Howe's 3-volume report because he had infuriated her by suggesting to the commission of enquiry that some of the statistics in her first Volume were 'cooked'.
 He was never to receive full acknowledgement for this life-saving work.